Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: Introduction

-The structure of this paper is as follows.
-In \S~\ref{sec:colibre} we describe the {\sc COLIBRE} simulations and their physics models relevant to MQGs. \S~\ref{sec:prop} outlines our sample selection, as well as the properties we analyse throughout the paper.
-Predictions across a wide range of observables, including number densities, SMFs, star formation histories (SFHs), dust and molecular gas fractions, sizes and kinematics; are presented in \S~\ref{sec:res1}.
-Next, we follow the evolutionary journey of MQGs predicted by the simulations, examining the mechanisms that quench them, tracing their past evolution to understand the quenching origin, and exploring the potential for renewed star formation (rejuvenation) in \S~\ref{sec:res2}.
+The structure of this first paper is as follows.
+In \S~\ref{sec:colibre} we describe the {\sc COLIBRE} simulations and their sub-grid physics models. \S~\ref{sec:prop} outlines our sample selection, as well as the properties analysed in this work.
+Predictions across a range of observables, including number densities, SMFs, star formation histories (SFHs), dust and molecular gas fractions, sizes and kinematics; are presented and compared with observations in \S~\ref{sec:res1}.
 Finally, \S~\ref{sec:conclusions} summarises our results.